froggestspirit/pokecilver/C/README.md

 Occasionally, a modification to convASM.py may need to be made to handle future conversions

+**Process (Working on a File)**

+After an asm file is converted to C, the next step is to check what functions use CALL, Jumps, RST, etc. This can be done by running:

+    ./functionHelper.py [c file] -a

+This will analyze the file, and add any functions that don't make calls/jumps to other functions to "containedFunctions.txt" This should be re-ran until no output is returned (meaning no new functions are found)

+Essentially, this tells that the functions would be able to be jumped to and returned from if called, without returning to emulation.

+After, the following should be ran:

+    ./functionHelper.py [c file] -u

+This will convert any "CALL" opcode of a contained function to "CCALL".
+The difference between the two, is that "CALL" will actually return from the current function (intended to return to emulation) with the stack and PC properly handled.
+"CCALL" on the other hand still handles the stack, but jumps directly to the function it's calling.

+If a function is ever called, and that function contains "CALL", it will return to the calling function. if this isn't the emulator, the game will likely crash, or have undesired behavior.

+**Process (Finalizing/Converting a function)**

+After a function is found to be contained, it can be finalized.
+Pick the function, and follow the process below:

+- Change all instances of RET, or conditional RET to returns (use macro IF_NC for conditionals if needed)
+- Additionally, if any jumps are present in the function, the RET from the function needs to be changed as well
+- Repeat the above two points if there are any further jumps recursively
+- For all functions that had their RET converted:
+    - Remove the function's redirect from functions.h
+    - Remove the function from containedFunctions.txt
+    - Add the function to convertedFunctions.txt
+    - Change any instances of the function being called with "CCALL" to calling it directly. ex: "function();"

+Doing the above, will remove the use of the emulator's stack to call the function and return from it.
+Since all returns are no longer popping the stack, anything that still calls this from the emulator, should read it from ROM instead (because the redirect is removed).
+Any further converted ASM files making a call to this function, from within a CONTAINED function, should be able to call it directly.

 **Things to note**

 - The emulator will run a frame of the game, until address 0x0018 is hit (considered the game's main loop/vblank)